mcb5637/S5Hook/README.md

+This is a fork (and conversion to git) from https://bitbucket.org/settlersdev/s5hook/src/default/ (bitbucket dropped hg support)

 # S5Hook

 S5Hook is a extension for Settlers 5 which can be loaded at runtime through the Lua script embedded in a usermap.